hyu2000/hyu2000.github.io/go5/selfplay5-evolution.md

 I noticed before that 5x5 Go can be very tricky, but these games (found in selfplay) took it to another level.

 [weird-bwin-as-white-ran-out-of-moves.rp2.sgf](https://hyu2000.github.io/go5/view-games.html)
 To any Go player, the result of this game is a complete surprise.
-Black wins the game despite the fact that white is unconditionally alive, and black has only 1 eye!
+Black wins the game despite the fact that it has only one eye, but white has two (unconditionally alive).
 The rule I used is Chinese area scoring, basic Ko, komi 0.5.
-White lost due to ko (the exact Ko rule does not matter).
-In a bigger board, typically it can play a nuisance move somewhere, then be able to take back the ko and kill off black.
+White lost in part due to Ko (the exact Ko rule does not matter).
+Were it a bigger board, it can play a nuisance move somewhere, then capture back the Ko and kill off black.
 But here it's stuck: there is no place to put down another stone.
-And black knew exactly how to take advantage of it by proactively passing.
+And black knew exactly how to take advantage of the opportunity by proactively passing.

-  While one might brush this aside as rare events, I would rather change the game rule to end a game on 3 passes instead of 2.
+While one might brush this aside as a rarity, I would rather change the game rule to end a game on 3 passes instead of 2.
+In a way, this is the familiar reward hacking of RL: it would exploit a loophole if one can be found.
+As we push training to the limit, we will see more such "weird" games.

 [debate.adv-weakness-move39.sgf](https://hyu2000.github.io/go5/view-games.html)
 Black has killed all white at move 29.
 But now it's in an unchartered waters.
 White is rewarded by its perseverance